Skip to main content

 A certain amount of money is required to look after the day to day running of the strata property, maintenance and special expenses and your strata levies and strata fees are the amount collected by each owner to contribute to that pool.

-What are strata levies or strata fees?
+What is a strata levy or strata fees?

 Strata levies are contributions that are paid by the owners of lots in a strata scheme to help fund the costs of maintaining and managing the common areas of the building and the property.
 These costs can include things like administrative fees, insurance, repairs and maintenance, cleaning/gardening, and utilities for common areas such as hallways, elevators, and other shared facilities.